On the local residue symbol in the style of Tate and Beilinson: The bigger picture

 \begin{acknowledgement} The original ideas belong to John Tate and Alexander Be\u{\i}linson.
 This paper is just a lengthy interpretation and elaboration of their beautiful works \cite{MR565095}, \cite{MR0227171}, possibly adding mistakes, but perhaps a way of expressing appreciation for their inventiveness.
-I thank Ivan Fesenko for explaining the problem to me; Michael Groechenig and Jesse Wolfson for many interesting discussions on the ind-pro approach; Amnon Yekutieli for his many insightful remarks, suggestions and careful reading of an earlier version.
+I thank Ivan Fesenko for explaining the problem to me; Michael Groechenig and Jesse Wolfson for many interesting discussions on the ind-pro approach, which have led to numerous joint papers; Amnon Yekutieli for his many insightful remarks, suggestions and careful reading of an earlier version.
 This has been most helpful.
 Moreover, I thank the Essen Seminar for Algebraic Geometry and Arithmetic for the excellent working conditions and friendly atmosphere. \end{acknowledgement}